spapadias/wharf/README.md

 For the synthetic datasets we used the [TrillionG](https://chan150.github.io/TrillionG/) which is the state of the art graph generator published in SIGMOD 2017.
 TrillionG uses the RMAT model to generate the a graph and has essentially four parameters a,b,c, and d.
 For producing each of the synthetic graphs please check the `Datasets` description in our paper.

-Note that currently in our repo we only provide Cora dataset (along with its label for the vertex classification experiment) for the sake of space.
+Note that currently in our repo we only provide cora dataset (along with its label for the vertex classification experiment) for the sake of space.

 # Experiment Workflow